avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 The *Tag Keystone* button, causes the Keystone colour and the chosen harmony method to be tagged to your theme.
 If you subsequently open the *Colour Harmonics* panel, for a given theme, the colours will be restored to the same state, as per when they were tagged.

 ### Merge Themes
 The *Merge Themes* function allows you to create a new theme based upon two existing themes.
 It allows to to choose an appearance mode from each of the two selected themes, and combine them into a new theme.
-The dialog looks like this:
+The dialogue looks like this:

 ![merge-themes](https://github.com/avalon60/ctk_theme_builder/assets/89534395/b83e52af-64fe-4376-957f-b13271e3b6f5)